Explore by Topic

 If we want a healthy global economy, we need a world where small, midsize and diverse-owned companies, not just the behemoths, have the ability to thrive.
 And one of the most important resources required for that world is fair, reliable access to working capital.

-The fact that decision-makers at Davos and beyond are recognising that is good news for all of us.
+The fact that decision-makers at Davos and beyond are recognizing that is good news for all of us.